Scroll Top

 Transcranial Magnetic Stimulation rTMS is supported by numerous scientific societies worldwide as an effective approach for major depression.
 This service is covered by most insurance companies.
 The CHUM, the McGill University Health Centre, and the Quebec Mental Health University Institute offer it, but the waiting list is 8 to 12 months.

-Neuroperforma, a leader in neuromodulation through neurofeedback, is pleased to announce that its repetitive transcranial magnetic stimulation (rTMS) protocol will soon be available.
+Neuroperforma, a leader in neuromodulation through neurofeedback, is pleased to announce that its repetitive transcranial magnetic stimulation (rTMS) protocol is now available.

 Repetitive transcranial magnetic stimulation is a sophisticated neurotechnology that has been the subject of clinical research since 1985.
 In 2008, the Food and Drug Administration –FDA– approved it as a treatment for depression.